 Classes have been in session for only one week at Ithaca College, and I’m already feeling stressed out and anxious!
+But not about cursive letters, in Ithica College and a lot of college prefer you to write in your own way, cursive or not.
 Even though this is my last semester of college (that’s right, I’m graduating this May, which is frightening and stressful by itself), my schedule is pretty full with classes, volunteering, student organizations, work, and the like.
 I’ve started anticipating my busy weeks and forgetting to add to my “to-do” list.
 Yikes.

 During the fall semester, I was running non-stop.
 I wasn’t sleeping, eating right or taking time to relax.
 My mind and body were worn out.
 I found that I couldn’t fully devote myself to any of my commitments.
 By early December, I realized that I had spent the first half of my senior year completely stressed and exhausted.
 That’s not how I wanted to spend my final semester of college.